-Located in Kingman, Arizona, the recently completed Mohave County Superior Courthouse is a 20 million-dollar building with four stories, seven courtrooms, four jury rooms, two conference rooms, and over 100 employees.
-A long-awaited addition to the county’s judicial system, the new building’s AV setup provided a unique set of opportunities—and obstacles—for the court’s IT team, from the initial design process through to ongoing maintenance and planning for future expansion.
+Located in Kingman, Arizona, the recently completed Mohave County Superior Courthouse is a $20M building with four stories, seven courtrooms, four jury rooms, two conference rooms, and over 100 employees.
+A long-awaited addition to the county’s judicial system, the new building’s AV setup provided a unique set of opportunities – and challenges –for the court’s IT Team, from the initial design process through to ongoing maintenance and planning for future expansion.

-For the past 18 years, Kyle Rimel has worked as IT director for the Mohave County Superior Court.
-In September 2020, he was awarded the G. Thomas Munsterman Award for Jury Innovation from the National Center for State Courts (NCSC) for his role in quickly and effectively transitioning jury selection to remote at the outset of the COVID-19 pandemic.
+For the past 18 years, Kyle Rimel has worked as the IT Director for the Mohave County Superior Court.
+In September 2020, he was awarded the G. Thomas Munsterman Award for Jury Innovation from the National Center for State Courts (NCSC) for his role in quickly and effectively transitioning jury selection to a remote process at the outset of the COVID-19 pandemic.

-Instead of relying on an outside vendor to install and maintain AV for the new courthouse, Rimel and his team—most of whom are certified in Kramer—were tasked with creating a custom solution from the ground-up.
-He explained, “The original cost to complete the building was just too expensive, so they started cutting costs.
+Instead of relying on an outside vendor to install and maintain the AV system for the new courthouse, Kyle and his team – most of whom are Kramer-certified – were tasked with creating a custom solution from the ground up.
+He explains, “The original cost to complete the building was just too expensive, so they started cutting costs.
 Two years ago, when we kicked off the building design, our presiding judge asked me specifically, ‘Can you implement the AV yourself?’
 I was confident I could take on that level of work, and because of that decision, we were able to pull the trigger and move forward.”

+Logistics were also an important consideration.
 Spanning both sides of the Grand Canyon, Mohave is the fifth-largest county in the United States.
-This makes even intra-county travel a difficult process—let alone travel from larger cities such as Flagstaff or Phoenix.
-And so for Rimel and his team, being able to troubleshoot and make on-the-fly changes to the courthouse’s AV interface without outside support was critical.
+This makes even intra-county travel a difficult process – let alone travel from larger cities such as Flagstaff or Phoenix.
+And so for Kyle and his team, being able to troubleshoot and make on-the-fly changes to the courthouse’s AV interface without outside support was critical.

-“We don’t have any AV companies here in Kingman, Bullhead City, Lake Havasu City, or anywhere within a hundred miles, and if we have something fail, we can’t afford to wait four hours for somebody to drive from Phoenix,” Rimel said.
-“We need that courtroom up and running, so we needed to build a system internally that we could maintain.”
-This is where Kramer gear stood apart from its competitors.
+“We don’t have any AV companies within a hundred miles, and if we have something fail, we can’t afford to wait four hours for somebody to drive from Phoenix,” says Kyle.
+“We need that courtroom up and running, so we needed to build a system that we could maintain internally.”
+This is where Kramer stood out from its competitors.

-Rimel and his team installed Kramer’s VP-444 for video switching, the VM-218DT for monitor distribution, TP-580R’s to receive the video signal at each of the eight monitors, the PT-571 and PT-572+ to extend the inputs from the attorneys’ tables and lectern for all other inputs (Blu-ray players, and document cameras).
-All equipment is running over a CAT6 cabling infrastructure and controlled by a Kramer SL-240C with two integrated Kramer touch panels.
+Kyle and his team installed Kramer’s VP-444 for video switching, the VM-218DT for monitor distribution, TP-580R to receive the video signal on each of the eight monitors, the PT-571, and PT-572+ to extend the inputs from the attorneys’ tables and lectern for all other inputs (such as Blu-ray players and document cameras).
+All equipment runs over a CAT6 cabling infrastructure and is controlled by a Kramer SL-240C with two integrated Kramer touch panels.